‘DAD’S ARMY: THE MOVIE’

 The film also features Bernard Archard as Major General Fullard, the film’s antagonist.
 I’ve seen and heard Bernard Archard in ‘Doctor Who’ stories like ‘The Power of the Daleks’ and ‘Pyramids of Mars’.
 I found Major General Fullard to be an unlikeable jerk.
-He takes instant dislike to Mainwaring.
+He takes an instant dislike to Mainwaring.

-And the reason for that is…Mainwaring wouldn’t cash his cheque to him at the bank upon first meeting.
+And the reason for that is…Mainwaring wouldn’t cash his cheque to him at the bank upon their first meeting.
 Now I believe Mainwaring was in the right when suspecting Fullard might be a spy.
 But Mainwaring’s mistakes in being commander of the platoon don’t help to win Fullard’s approval here.

 The cast also includes Derek Newark (who I’ve seen in the ‘Doctor Who’ stories ‘An Unearthly Child’ and ‘Inferno’) as the Regimental Sergeant Major.
-There’s also Bill Pertwee as Hodges, Frank Williams as the Vicar, Edward Sinclair as the Verger and Michael Knowles the Staff Captain.
-There’s also Scott Fredericks (who I’ve seen in the ‘Doctor Who’ stories ‘Day of the Daleks’ and ‘Image of the Fendahl’); Ingo Mogendorf and Franz Van Norde as the Nazi pilots!
+There’s also Bill Pertwee as Hodges, Frank Williams as the Vicar, Edward Sinclair as the Verger and Michael Knowles as the Staff Captain.
+There’s also Scott Fredericks (who I’ve seen in the ‘Doctor Who’ stories ‘Day of the Daleks’ and ‘Image of the Fendahl’), Ingo Mogendorf and Franz Van Norde as the Nazi pilots!

 ‘Dad’s Army: The Movie’ is an enjoyable ride featuring the ‘Dad’s Army’ cast in a big-budget movie by Columbia Pictures.
 It’s not the greatest spectacle, but for what it’s worth I’m very happy to have seen it.
-It’s a better film adaptation of the TV show and remains really true with our main characters.
+It’s a better film adaptation of the TV show and remains really true for our main characters.

 ‘Dad’s Army: The Movie’ rating – 7/10